Terms and Conditions

-(b) In the event of any inconsistency between the Services Proposal and these Terms and Conditions, the provisions of the Terms and Conditions will prevail to the extent of the inconsistency.
+c.
+In the event of any inconsistency between the Terms and Conditions and the Services Proposal, the provisions of the Terms and Conditions will prevail to the extent of the inconsistency.

 2. Term of the Agreement

-The Agreement commences on the Commencement Date and ends on the End Date, unless terminated earlier in accordance with the Agreement.
+a.
+The Agreement commences on the Commencement Date and continues for a period of XX years, unless terminated earlier in accordance with the Agreement.

 3. Non-exclusive Appointment